Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 # Baba Is You Patashu's Mods

-Modding Baba is You for practice.
-I'll add more mods in future probably.

 To install: Extract the "Scripts" and "Sprites" folders into the world you wish to use the mod with. **Make sure lilybeeveeeeee's modloader is installed! (in #assets-are-share pins on Baba is You Discord server: https://discord.gg/GGbUUse)** Check Scripts/options.lua to enable or disable features!

 **LESS** - __Property__ The opposite of MORE.
 If an object *could* expand to surrounding tiles under MORE rules, then it is destroyed.